 By selecting this route into teaching trainees have the power to choose which school they would like to train in.
 Trainees will spend the majority of the year in this home-school as well as benefiting from a contrasting second school placement.

-- School Direct @Exeter (fee paying) - Trainees are based in school in September but then attend the taught PGCE programme at the university, with school based learning in the spring and summer terms.
+Trainees are based in school in September and then attend the taught PGCE programme at the University, with school based learning in the spring and summer terms.

 Troops into Teaching